switch-900/Oodinals-Nexus-Loader/README.md

 const { default: Nexus } = await import('/r/sat/534764996708771/at/-1/content');
 ```

-The Loader makes API calls (UTXOs, fee rates, broadcasting) directly where possible.
-A popup-proxy window is only opened as a last resort when a direct request is blocked by the ordinals.com CSP — most calls will not require one.
+The Loader uses a popup-proxy for API calls (UTXOs, fee rates, broadcasting) to work within ordinals.com CSP.
+Each API call that needs external data will briefly open a small popup window.

 ### From an external site